galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >
 > 2. Create and edit a group variables file for your group (`group_vars/galaxyservers.yml`).
 >
->    Set `galaxy_server_dir` to something like `/opt/galaxy`, but you can put it somewhere else if you would prefer.
+>    Set `galaxy_server_dir` to something like `/srv/galaxy`, but you can put it somewhere else if you would prefer.
 >
-> 3. Install the `galaxyproject.galaxy` role
->
->    Run the command `$ ansible-galaxy install -p roles galaxyproject.galaxy`, especially during a tutorial it is nice to be able to dig into the internals of the role.
->
-> 4. Run the playbook.
+> 3. Run the playbook.
 >
 >    `ansible-playbook -i hosts playbook.yml`
 >